5281 - Disciplinary Action and Discharge

 - The purpose of the investigation is to ensure compliance with all governing authority or investigate an unauthorized transfer of District proprietary information, confidential information or financial data to the personal social networking account; and

-- The employer does not request or require the employee to provide his/her login information unless to access an account or service provided by the virtue of the employment relationship or to access an electronic communications device or online account paid for or supplied by the employer.
+- The employer does not request or require the employee to provide their login information unless to access an account or service provided by the virtue of the employment relationship or to access an electronic communications device or online account paid for or supplied by the employer.

 The Superintendent or Superintendent's designee(s) are authorized to suspend the staff member immediately.
 The staff member has the right to hear the basis for discipline and respond, and be represented by counsel.